MelkoCollective/CDL_2020/Project_2_VQE_Molecules/Business_Application.md

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve
- (Maybe we may still need to add: 1) one or two sentences explaining potential benefits under each bullet; 2) at least mention relevant references regarding the market growth using keys numbers from publicaly available reports from strategic consulting firms)
+Maybe we may still need to add: 1) one or two sentences explaining potential benefits under each bullet; 2) at least mention relevant references regarding the market growth using keys numbers from publicaly available reports from strategic consulting firms.
 -	Energy sector through generating energy from breaking molecular bonds
 -	Agricultural sector through fertilizers
 -	Material Simulation (electronic structure to find advanced materials)